MatthMig/StockBlog/README.md

   usecase "Connect" as CN
-  usecase "Browse website views" as BWV usecase "Comment" as CM usecase "Vote" as V usecase "Delete his account" as DHA usecase "Delete his comments" as DHC usecase "Disconnect" as D usecase "Delete any account" as DAA usecase "Delete any comment" as DAC
+  usecase "Browse website views" as BWV usecase "Comment" as CM usecase "Delete his account" as DHA usecase "Delete his comments" as DHC usecase "Disconnect" as D usecase "Delete any account" as DAA usecase "Delete any comment" as DAC usecase "Modify its username or password" as MUP
 }
 v --> R
 v --> CN
 v --> BWV
 cu --> BWV
 cu --> CM
-cu --> V
 cu --> DHA
 cu --> DHC
 cu --> D
+cu --> MUP
 a --> DAA
 a --> DAC
 a --> cu